gnaohuv22/EventManagement/README.md

 Welcome to the Event Management System, a comprehensive solution for managing events, participants, and categories.
 This project is built using ASP.NET Core Razor Pages and Entity Framework Core.

 This project being developed for an assignment from instructor HoanNN in FPT University, Summer 2024 Block3W.
+You can get the requirements [here](https://github.com/user-attachments/files/16648119/Assignment_03_Hoan.docx).

 ## Table of Contents